TheMrityunjayPathak/CarPricePrediction/README.md

 ## Streamlit Web App

-- For my project, I have created a Streamlit Web App for predicting the prices of cars in more interactive and user friendly way.
+- For my project, I have also created a streamlit web app for predicting the prices of cars in a user friendly way.

-- This web app allows you to predict the prices of the cars by just selecting some of its features and fill in some details.
+- This web app allows you to predict the prices of the cars by just filling some details.

 - These all are the features you need to select or enter before pressing the predict button :